immunogenomics/symphony/README.md

     # error when installing ragg
     <stdin>:1:10: fatal error: ft2build.h: No such file or directory

-To fix these errors, you can install `systemfonts`, `textshaping`, and `ragg` separately using `install.packages()` and specifying the path to the required files (replacing `/path/to` below with the path to the appropriate `include` directory containing the files).
+These errors are not inherent to the Symphony package and we cannot fix them directly.
+However, as a workaround, you can install `systemfonts`, `textshaping`, and `ragg` separately using `install.packages()` and specify the path to the required files (replacing `/path/to` below with the path to the appropriate `include` directory containing the files).

-    # fix to installing systemfonts
+    # fix to install systemfonts
     withr::with_makevars(c(CPPFLAGS="-I/path/to/include/freetype2/"), install.packages("systemfonts"))

-    # fix to installing textshaping
+    # fix to install textshaping
     withr::with_makevars(c(CPPFLAGS="-I/path/to/include/harfbuzz/ -I/path/to/include/fribidi/ -I/path/to/include/freetype2/"), install.packages("textshaping"))

-    # fix to installing ragg
+    # fix to install ragg
     withr::with_makevars(c(CPPFLAGS="-I/path/to/include/freetype2/"), install.packages("ragg"))

 # Reproducing results from manuscript